MurabitoB/VTSYoutubeDropper/README.md

 Q: Why I didn't see the permission required when I use this plug-in.

-A: This is not use the official way to interacte with VTube Studio, so it will not show the permission required.
+A: The plugin not use the official way to interact with VTube Studio, so it will not show the permission required.

 ---